CJDayag/Weather-Application/README.md

 ## License 📄🔓✅

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
 See the [LICENSE](LICENSE) file for more details.

 ---